baobabKoodaa/cybersecuritybase-project/README.md

 # cybersecuritybase-project
-The first course project for F-SecurityMOOC.
+This is a vulnerable web application coded as a course project for [F-Secure's Cybersecurity MOOC](https://cybersecuritybase.github.io/project/)

-This is a vulnerable web application.
-Do not run it on a machine connected to the internet!
+**Do not run this** on a machine connected to the internet!